-We are storing all files in Google Code (http://code.google.com/) under the “Educational Community License” (refer to Appendix C for the full license).
+We are storing all files in Google Code (http://code.google.com/) under the “MIT License” (refer to Appendix C for the details of the license).

 The format and layout of the plans, specifications and user documentation will follow the same conventions as this quality plan.